 Each hiker at Philmont performs a conservation service project during his trek in order to preserve the ranch for future generations.
 This is the spirit that Pope Francis evokes in his encyclical Laudato Si’ and in today’s first annual World Day of Prayer for the Care of Creation on September 1st.
 We are stewards of the earth and must do our part to ensure that the world is preserved for future generations of God’s children.
 This day of prayer is exciting on many fronts, both from our stewardship of creation and the unity of our Christian family.

-Today is a day to pray for a world economy that prioritizes people over things and money, for a culture that cares for every living thing from the unborn child, to the elderly, to the trees and rivers, birds and bees.
-Catholics join our Orthodox brethren who have formally prayed for the care of creation on this day since 1989.
-It is good that we join in prayer with our Christian family today and moving forward because, as St. Vincent Pallotti foresaw, living in a shared world requires perseverance, sharing of resources and a spirit of service.
+Today is a day to pray for a culture that cares for every living thing from the unborn child, to the elderly, to the trees and rivers, birds and bees.
+As St. Vincent Pallotti foresaw, living in a shared world requires perseverance, sharing of resources and a spirit of service.
 We will all need these virtues to develop an authentic human ecology and build up Christ’s Kingdom on Earth.